okikiola11/weather-app/README.md

 To get a copy up and running follow these simple example steps:-

 - Clone https://github.com/okikiola11/weather-app.git to your local machine.
-- cd into the restaurant-page directory and navigate into the dist directory.
+- cd into the weather-app directory and navigate into the dist directory.
 - Open the index.html file with the browser